ksu-cs-textbooks/cc210/content/12-classes/02-class-features.md

 ## Class Methods

-As previously discussed, class methods are denoted on the by an underline.
+As previously discussed, class methods are denoted on the UML diagram by an underline.
 Class methods will have language specific syntax for accessing other class-level features.
 If access to an object is required, that object is <emp>generally</emp> included as a method parameter.